iahmadgad/calculator-java/README.md

 Still trying to figure out an algorithm that could solve problems of more than 2 numbers, considering the operator precedence.

-> _Note: Due to travel reasons, the developing process would be delayed until September 2023._

 ## 💡 Functions
 - Addition, subtraction, multiplacation & division